ElektraInitiative/libelektra/doc/help/kdb-import.md

 kdb-import(1) -- Import an existing configuration into the key database
 =======================================================================

-## DESCRIPTION

-This command allows a user to import an existing configuration into the key database.
-The configuration that the user wants to import is read from `stdin`.
-The user should specify the format that the current configuration or keys are in, otherwise the default format will be used.
-The default format is `dump` but can be changed by editing the value of the `sw/kdb/current/format` key.

-## USAGE
+## SYNOPSIS

 `kdb import <destination> [<format>]`

 Where `destination` is the destination where the user want's the keys to be imported into and `format` is the format the current keys or configuration is stored in.
 If the `format` argument is not passed, then the default format will be used as determined by the value of the `sw/kdb/current/format` key.
 By default, that key is set to the `dump` format.
 The `format` attribute relies on Elektra's plugin system to properly import the configuration.
 The user can view all plugins available for use by running the kdb-list(1) command.
 To learn about any plugin, the user can simply use the kdb-info(1) command.

+## DESCRIPTION

+This command allows a user to import an existing configuration into the key database.
+The configuration that the user wants to import is read from `stdin`.
+The user should specify the format that the current configuration or keys are in, otherwise the default format will be used.
+The default format is `dump` but can be changed by editing the value of the `sw/kdb/current/format` key.

 ## CONFLICTS